Skip to content

 int SSL_get_negotiated_group(SSL *s);

-int SSL_CTX_set1_curves(SSL_CTX *ctx, int *clist, int clistlen);
+int SSL_CTX_set1_curves(SSL_CTX *ctx, const int *clist, int clistlen);

-int SSL_CTX_set1_curves_list(SSL_CTX *ctx, char *list);
+int SSL_CTX_set1_curves_list(SSL_CTX *ctx, const char *list);

-int SSL_set1_curves(SSL *ssl, int *clist, int clistlen);
+int SSL_set1_curves(SSL *ssl, const int *clist, int clistlen);

-int SSL_set1_curves_list(SSL *ssl, char *list);
+int SSL_set1_curves_list(SSL *ssl, const char *list);

 int SSL_get1_curves(SSL *ssl, int *curves);